-- The MPS in Cybersecurity Risk Management is comprised of 33 credits (11 courses). - Students must maintain a minimum cumulative GPA of 3.000 to remain in good academic standing and to be eligible for graduation. - Students must complete the two core courses, Ethics and Capstone, with grades of B or better to be eligible for graduation. - The MPS degree must be completed within five years.
+- The MPS in Cybersecurity Risk Management consists of 33 credits (11 courses). - Students must maintain a minimum cumulative GPA of 3.000 to remain in good academic standing and to be eligible for graduation. - Students must complete the two core courses, Ethics and Capstone, with grades of B or better to be eligible for graduation. - The MPS degree must be completed within five years.

-To earn an MPS in Cybersecurity Risk Management, students must successfully complete 11 courses (33 credits total), including:
+To earn an MPS in Cybersecurity Risk Management, students must successfully complete the following curriculum:

-MPCR 500/5000: Ethics in Cybersecurity

-MPCR 900/7990: Capstone
+2 Core Courses (6 credits) MPCR 500/5000: Ethics in Cybersecurity MPCR 900/7990: Capstone

-MPCR 750/5750: Information Security (cross-listed with MPAI 750/5750)

-MPCR 620/5620: Cybersecurity Governance Framework

-MPCR 661/5661: Information Assurance and Risk Management (cross-listed with MPTM

-MPCR 605/5605: Security Architecture and Design

-MPCR 610/5610: Information Security Laws and Regulatory Compliance

-MPCR 615/5615: Communication Strategy for Information Security Professionals

-MPCR 600/5600: Disruptive Technology and Organizational Change
+MPCR 750/5750: Information Security (cross-listed with MPAI 750/5750) MPCR 620/5620: Cybersecurity Governance Framework MPCR 661/5661: Information Assurance and Risk Management (cross-listed with MPTM 661/5661) MPCR 605/5605: Security Architecture and Design MPCR 610/5610: Information Security Laws and Regulatory Compliance MPCR 615/5615: Communication Strategy for Information Security Professionals MPCR 600/5600: Disruptive Technology and Organizational Change

+For a current list of electives visit the Course Schedule page on the SCS website.